UPS doubling down on weekend deliveries as e-commerce booms and Amazon looms

-The world’s biggest online retailer pioneered seven-day delivery in 2013, in partnership with the U.S. Postal Service (USPS), and is now spending billions of dollars to speed up its free shipping.

-UPS added Sunday to its weekend services at the start of this year, following FedEx Corp, which did the same late last year.
+UPS added Sunday to its weekend services at the start of this year, following FedEx Corp (FDX.N), which did the same late last year.

 “E-commerce spikes on the weekends, and retailers want those orders delivered sooner,” UPS Chief Marketing Officer Kevin Warren said in a statement ahead of UPS and Amazon’s quarterly reports on Thursday.